Civil Engineering

 4. Prepare plans and specifications

-The design is documented through drawings, calculations, reports, specifications, quantities, and construction details.
+The design is documented through drawings, calculations, reports, specifications, quantities, construction details, and design criteria.

 5. Support construction

-Engineers may review submittals, respond to field conditions, clarify design intent, inspect work, and help resolve technical issues.
+Engineers may review submittals, respond to field conditions, clarify design intent, inspect work, and help resolve technical issues during construction.

 6. Maintain and improve